Turkey Stuffing Meatballs

 Form the Meatballs:

-Using a small ice cream scoop or melon baller shape the mixture into one and a half inch meatballs.
-They should be moist and hold together without crumbling.
-Place them on your prepared pan spaced about one inch apart for even baking.
+Use a small ice cream scoop or melon baller to portion the meatballs about one and a half inches each.
+They should hold their shape but still feel tender and moist.
+Space them about one inch apart on the prepared pan to ensure even baking.

 Bake to Perfection:

-Bake uncovered for eighteen to twenty two minutes.
-The meatballs are done when the centers reach one hundred sixty five degrees Fahrenheit on a meat thermometer and the tops look golden and slightly crispy.
+Place the pan in the preheated oven and bake uncovered for eighteen to twenty two minutes.
+The meatballs are ready when their centers reach one hundred sixty five degrees Fahrenheit on a meat thermometer and they have a golden top.

 Serve:

-Serve these meatballs warm sprinkled with fresh parsley if desired.
-They are great on their own or paired with cranberry sauce for dipping.
-Adding small skewers makes them easy to serve and enjoy at parties.
+Serve the meatballs warm.
+A sprinkle of fresh parsley adds color and freshness.
+They are excellent on their own or served with cranberry sauce for dipping.
+Small skewers make them easy to handle for parties or appetizers.

 Turkey and stuffing meatballs on a plate.